 The Bipartisan Budget Act of 2018 ended a nine-day government shutdown in January 2018.
 It was negotiated by Senate Majority Leader Mitch McConnell, R-Ky., and Minority Leader Chuck Schumer, D- N.Y.

-It raised the spending limits imposed by sequestration for two years, Fiscal Year 2018 and FY 2019.
+It raised the spending limits imposed by sequestration for two years: 2018 and 2019.
 It suspended the debt ceiling until March 2019, provided $90 billion in disaster relief, and funded the Children’s Health Insurance Program.

 Bipartisan Policy Center